-The Division continued to perform on-site inspections in accordance with its 3-year rolling programme.
-These visits are designed to enable the Division to enhance its understanding of licensees' business and their systems of control.
-During 2008, the Division visited 13 insurance intermediaries, 6 insurance managers, 3 international life companies, 3 non-life companies and 1 domestic insurer.
-During 2009, the Division will be carrying out focused onsite inspections, concentrating on specific areas identified through off-site monitoring of licensees.
+The Division continued to perform on-site inspections in accordance with its three-year rolling programme.
+These visits are designed to enable the Division to enhance its understanding of licensees and their systems of control.
+During 2008, the Division visited 13 insurance intermediaries, 6 insurance managers, 3 international life companies, 3 non-life companies and one domestic insurer.
+During 2009, the Division will be carrying out focussed on-site inspections, concentrating on specific areas identified through offsite monitoring of licensees.